Hacker0x01/docs.hackerone.com/docs/programs/product-offerings.md

 ### HackerOne Bounty
 A program where trusted hackers are incentivized to continuously test for critical vulnerabilities.
 Bounty programs can be private and invite-only or fully public, and all incentives will reflect the organization’s priorities.

+You can choose between 2 types of programs:
+* A managed program enables HackerOne to design, manage, and support your program from end to end.
+* A hosted program enables you to run and manage your own program.

 ![overview-3](./images/overview-3.png)

 ### HackerOne Clear